- About DCC

 ACCES-VR (Adult Career and Continuing Education Services-Vocational Rehabilitation) is a service of the New York State Department of Education.
 ACCES-VR provides financial assistance with college costs for eligible clients.
 For further information, contact the regional office in Poughkeepsie.

 Short-term loans of modest amounts may be made to students giving evidence of unexpected financial stress.
-A 2% handling fee, with a minimum of $1.00 charge, will be made on each loan.
 A student may only receive one short-term loan per semester, and it is limited to $350.
-For final determination of the student’s eligibility for a short term loan, the student should consult the Office of the Dean of Student Services.
+For final determination of the student’s eligibility for a short term loan, the student should consult the Office of Student Financial Services.

 The Office of Financial Aid can assist students and/or their families with questions